 - Wear earplugs – sometimes little noises can keep you awake, buffering the sounds with earplugs can really help.

 - If stress and your to-do list keeps you awake, keep a small notebook by the bedside and write everything down you’re worried about or think you’ll forget and save it for tomorrow.
 I find it’s easier to do that and tell myself it will keep, than to worry I’m going to forget everything.

 Discovering how to sleep well for you personally will take time.
 Yet be patient— you are worth it!
-Jen shared her tips to getting great sleep over here (and it involves a buckwheat pillow!).
-She’s a sleep champ and knows how to get it done!
+I shared my tips to getting great sleep over here (and it involves a buckwheat pillow!).
+I’m a sleep champ and know how to get it done!

 I’ve created a green smoothie recipe specifically to help with falling asleep.
 Yes, it’s legit!
 Give a blend about an hour before you’re ready to go to bed and drink it at a slow and steady pace (no chugging).
 Leave a comment to let me know how it works for you!